isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/SBG">
 This postcard featuring the Botanic Gardens was addressed to T. Matsuki in Tokyo.
-The brief message on the front of the postcard says that the sender is writing from “far away” and that the picture is of Singapore. <i>Postmarked 15 March 1906 (Singapore); 19 March 1906 (Hong Kong); 24 March 1906 (Tokyo).
-Accession no.: B32440324K_0011.</i>
+The brief message on the front of the postcard says that the sender is writing from “far away” and that the picture is of Singapore. *Postmarked 15 March 1906 (Singapore); 19 March 1906 (Hong Kong); 24 March 1906 (Tokyo).
+Accession no.: B32440324K_0011.*
 </div>
 ```